randomnetcat/assessor-thesis/README.md

 endorsers actually endorsed twg, who then endorsed omd).
 This means that omd alone ultimately controlled the outcome of the decision.
 This is a (rather extreme) example of how endorsements can result in a voter being determinative.

-### 4.3 Result Agreement by Voter
+### 2.6 Result Agreement by Voter

 A voter "agrees" with the result of a decision if e voted FOR, and the resolution was ADOPTED; or if e voted AGAINST, and the resolution was REJECTED.
 Alternatively, a voter "disagrees" with the result of a decision if e voted AGAINST, and the resolution was ADOPTED; or if e voted FOR, and the resolution was REJECTED.
 Note that this definition does not imply a voter agrees or disagrees with the result of every decision -- if e voted PRESENT or if the decision was resolved FAILED QUORUM, e neither agrees nor disagrees with the result.
-Correleation is not causation, but having an abnormally high result agreement rate could
+Correlation is not causation, but having an abnormally high result agreement rate could indicate that a person has social ways of influencing other people to vote in agreement with em, which would make em an influencer.

 ![voter-result agreement graph](statistics/graphs/voter_result_agreement.svg)